EmilRamsvik/Digital-Garden/docs/Working/Job Searching/Job Searcing.md

 It is so important with these types of frameworks to know the answers to them in a good way.
 To make sure you are properly prepared, make a list of common questions and make a STAR or CAR for each one.
 This will help you a lot when you do practice interviews and real interviews.

 ## Tell me about yourself.
-This questions is extremely important to have down, it will probably always come up and is one of the most important questions you will answer.
-It is at the start of the interview and is proably about the time a lot of interviewers decide if they are going to hire you or not.
+This question is extremely important to have down, it will probably always come up and is one of the most important questions you will answer.
+It is at the start of the interview and is probably about the time a lot of interviewers decide if they are going to hire you or not.

 ### Framework
-Use the present, past, future framework.
+Use the present, past, and future framework.
 - **The past** - what is your background and relevant work experience?
 How did you get to where you are now?
 - **The present** - what is your current role?
 What do you do and what are your top accomplishments?
 - **The future** - what are you looking to do next?
 Why are you interested in the position?
 I think the future should also be Tied to the why questions: Why this company?
 Why this job?
 Why this field?